todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 You can host for free on _GitHub Pages_.

 3. _Must allow me to design (or modify) my own theme._<br />
-There are loads of [themes](http://jekyllthemes.org) that you can easily modify to suit your requirements.
+There are [themes](http://jekyllthemes.org) that you can easily modify to suit your requirements.

 4. _Must be able to "backup" and "track changes" to posts._<br />
-Everything required to generate the static pages is plain text (no databases) and it is simple to commit to a [git](http://git-scm.com) repository and push that to [GitHub](https://github.com).
+Everything required to generate the static pages is plain text (no databases) and it is simple to commit to a [Git](http://git-scm.com) repository and push that to [GitHub](https://github.com).

 5. _Must provide feed-software integration._<br />
 Generates an ```atom.xml``` file in the root directory conforming to the